 Alienated by Melissa Landers

-Seventeen year old, overachiever, Cara Sweeney, has been chosen over thousands of applicants to participate in the Leihr Exchange Ambassador Program (LEAP).
-The L'eihr's are an alien race who made contact with Earth two years ago and the program was developed to help humans and L'eihrs get to know one another better.
-Students from America, France and China will each get a student ambassador.
 Cara will host a L'eihr named Aelyx, in her home for eight months and then she will travel to L'eihr to live on their planet for period of time.
-Cara will be helping Aelyx take soil and water sample so the L'eihr scientists can analyze them for contaminants.
+Cara will be helping Aelyx take soil and water samples so the L'eihr scientists can analyze them for contaminants.
 Cara is completely overwhelmed but she eagerly agrees to participate.
 After all, the L'eihr scientists cured her mother of cancer, saving her life.
 This was a way to show her gratitude.

-Meanwhile eighteen year old Aelyx, along with fellow L'eihr clones, Syrine who will go to France, and Eron who will stay in China, discuss their assignments to families on Earth.
+Meanwhile eighteen-year-old Aelyx, along with fellow L'eihr clones, Syrine who will go to France, and Eron who will stay in China, discuss their assignments to families on Earth.
 They also allude to their plans to sabotage their mission which is to begin work towards an alliance with humans.

 This alien exchange story is told by Cara and Aelyx.
 When Cara sees Aelyx for the first time she is immediately attracted to his unusual appearance; Aelyx is tall, with honey brown hair and strange silvery gray eyes.
-Despite his good looks, predictably, Cara finds Aelyx extremely strange; he refuses to eat or drink, only speaks when he's asked a question, avoids physical contact and his gorgeous eyes have an unsettling emptiness to them.
+Despite his good looks, predictably Cara finds Aelyx extremely strange; he refuses to eat or drink, only speaks when he's asked a question, avoids physical contact and his gorgeous eyes have an unsettling emptiness to them.

 For Aelyx, Earth is shockingly vibrant; it strong colours and smells overwhelming in comparison to L'eihr's muted greys and browns and its quiet, organized lifestyle.
 He finds Cara's actions puzzling - her penchant for singing and listening to loud music.
-Both Cara and Aelyx must learn to put aside their assumptions about each other and develop a mutual understanding of each others culture.
+Both Cara and Aelyx must learn to put aside their assumptions about each other and to develop a mutual understanding of each others culture.

 The mission of the L'eihrs is gradually revealed throughout the story.
-The L'eihr's who are an ancient and advanced people, want to form an alliance with the humans.
-We learn later on in the novel that the L'eihr's were once like humans, violent and passionate.
+The L'eihrs who are an ancient and advanced people, want to form an alliance with the humans.
+It is revealed later on in the novel that the L'eihrs were once like humans, violent and passionate.
 The Way, a group of the wisest leaders, eventually came to rule L'eihr.
 In an effort to control and eliminate the violent and stronger tendencies, The Way began a selective breeding program where only the most intelligent and emotionally stable citizens were allowed to breed.
 As technology improved, natural breeding was replaced by technology that combined genetic material from male and females, with embryos grown in artificial wombs.
 For the past 900 years the L'eihrs have bred in this manner.
 Sexual interaction was avoided by the use of hormone regulators.
 However, the result of all this is that the passion and creativity which drives innovation and makes life interesting was gradually bred out of the L'eihrs resulting in a people who are lethargic, depressed and who live shorter lives.
 In an attempt to reverse this, the Way began cloning people using material from the archives.
 Aelyx is one such clone.
-HOwever the Way realized that this was not enough.
+Soon the Way realized that this was not enough.
 They needed the stimulation provided by another species to help them recover what they lost so they began searching the galaxy.
 They discovered Earth and have set up this exchange program which they hope will help the three clones recover some of their emotion and passion.
 Eventually they hope the two races will interbreed.
 In exchange for recovering their passion for life, the L'eihrs could provide Earth with advanced technology.

 However, Aelyx's generation does not want an alliance with Earth.
 To thwart this alliance they have brought along the sh'alear, a parasitic tree that robs the soil of nutrients, to plant in the three locations the student ambassadors will be living.
 The three L'eihr ambassadors are afraid that the humans, with their uncontrolled breeding, would soon overrun L'eihr if they were to colonize their planet, destroying it.

 Despite the increasing opposition to the L'eihrs on Earth, Aelyx begins to find himself becoming conflicted over having planted the sh'alear tree.
-Eron who has been sent to Japan also begins to doubt their attempt to sabotage the alliance, because of the kindness of his family.
+Eron, who has been sent to Japan also begins to doubt their attempt to sabotage the alliance, because of the kindness of his host family.
 Only Syrine remains committed to their mission.
 Aelyx is further convinced it is wrong when he makes the discovery that Earth's water supply is gradually being destroyed and that only the L'eihr technology can save the planet.
 As racial tensions and paranoia increase on Earth Aelyx must decide who his loyalties lie with; his people or the human girl whom he loves.

 Discussion